 – Sir Richard Leese, Leader of Manchester City Council

-The development of a public digital archive will allow the engagement with different people and communities in Manchester (and beyond) in interpreting and contextualising the archive via oral testimonies and user-generated digital content, such as annotations, tagging, images and video.
+The development of a public collection will allow the engagement with different people and communities in Manchester (and beyond) in interpreting and contextualising the Manchester Together Archive via oral testimonies and other digital content, such as annotations, tagging, images and video.

-By undertaking a co-produced and collaborative approach to this contemporary collecting, the project aims to engage audiences in creating and interpreting the archive, and articulating its value, relevance and use for different people and for different purposes.
+By undertaking a collaborative approach to this contemporary collecting, the project aims to engage audiences in creating and interpreting the collection, and articulating its value, relevance and use for different people and for different purposes.

 Archives+ core purpose is to tell the story of our incredible city and the people who live here, through both good and more challenging times.
 The spontaneous memorial in St. Ann’s Square was the voice of Manchester – its pain and shock, but also its resilience and love.
 This project will allow us to explore the impact on the city and all those affected.
 It will increase our understanding of the power of collecting contemporary archives and to share this learning.